Salmen2/Simple-Faucet-Script/README.md

 Admin Password: admin

-6. Now you're on the admin site and change the configuration to run your faucet!
+Now you're on the admin site and change the configuration to run your faucet!

+# Demo

+A demo is avaible: http://salmen.website/Faucet/

+# Donations

+I'm thankful for a small donation to my BTC Address:

+15uBT3rCJSHMKm42on8HsaC7yJUC7ScNLb